KatherineMEnright/Peanut/README.md

 	size="20, 20"
 	circle="true">

 The first mention of peanuts in a Chinese text dates to 1503, a mere decade after Columbus'"discovery" of the Americas.
-The manuscript describes boiled or cooked peanuts as "delicious" and gives the origin of its Chinese name 落花生 *luo hua sheng* (commonly now just 花生 *hua sheng*), literally "born from a fallen flower," which is how peanuts were thought to grow.
-Peanuts rose in popularity in Chinese cuisine, and came to be depicted in art as well.
-This agate carving from the Qing Dynasty shows a pair of peanuts alongside red dates.
-The carving is a play on words: the characters for red date (枣, *zao*) and peanut (生, *sheng*), are homophones for the first two characters of the auspicious greeting 早生贵子 *zao sheng gui zi*, an encouragement for newly wed couples to soon have children. [^9]
+The manuscript describes boiled or cooked peanuts as "delicious" and gives the origin of its Chinese name 落花生 *luo hua sheng* (commonly now just 花生 *hua sheng*), literally "born from a fallen flower," which is how peanuts were thought to grow. [^9] Peanuts rose in popularity in Chinese cuisine, and came to be depicted in art as well.
+This agate carving from the <span eid="Q8733">Qing Dynasty</span> shows a pair of peanuts alongside red dates.
+The carving is a play on words: the characters for red date (枣, *zao*) and peanut (生, *sheng*), are homophones for the first two characters of the auspicious greeting 早生贵子 *zao sheng gui zi*, an encouragement for newly wed couples to soon have children. [^10]

  <param ve-image
        label="Peanuts and jujube dates(18th Century)"